Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/component/README.md

 ## Building a JAR
-When building a JAR the html and js files need to be included in the JAR.
+When building a JAR the HTML and JS files need to be included in the JAR.
 This is done by adding the following to the pom.xml file.
 ```xml
 <build>